suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 ## AES Key Wrap Example with Write Directive {#example-AES-KW-write}

-The following SUIT manifest requests a parser to authenticate the manifest with COSE_Mac0 HMAC256, to write and decrypt the encrypted payload into a component with the suit-directive-write directive.
+The following SUIT manifest instructs a parser to authenticate the manifest using COSE_Mac0 with HMAC256.
+It also directs the parser to write and decrypt the encrypted payload into a component using the suit-directive-write directive.

-The SUIT manifest in diagnostic notation (with line breaks added for readability) is shown here:
+The SUIT manifest in diagnostic notation (with line breaks added for clarity) is displayed below:

 ~~~
-{::include examples/suit-manifest-aes-kw-content.diag.signed}
+{::include-fold examples/suit-manifest-aes-kw-content.diag.signed}
 ~~~

 In hex format, the SUIT manifest is:

 ~~~
-{::include examples/suit-manifest-aes-kw-content.hex.signed}
+{::include-fold examples/suit-manifest-aes-kw-content.hex.signed}
 ~~~

 ## AES Key Wrap Example with Fetch + Copy Directives {#example-AES-KW-copy}

-The following SUIT manifest requests a parser to fetch the encrypted payload and to store it.
-Then, the payload is decrypted and stored into another component with the suit-directive-copy directive.
-This approach works well on constrained devices with XIP flash memory.
+The following SUIT manifest instructs a parser to fetch and store the encrypted payload.
+Subsequently, the payload is decrypted and copied into another component using the suit-directive-copy directive.
+This approach is particularly effective for constrained devices with execute-in-place (XIP) flash memory.

-The SUIT manifest in diagnostic notation (with line breaks added for readability) is shown below.
+The SUIT manifest in diagnostic notation (with line breaks added for clarity) is displayed below:

 ~~~
-{::include examples/suit-manifest-aes-kw.diag.signed}
+{::include-fold examples/suit-manifest-aes-kw.diag.signed}
 ~~~

 The default storage area is defined by the component identifier (see